Cordou/MarketBasedCoordinationEC/README.md

 # Electronic companion

-This document contains a detailed mathematical description of transforming the original bilevel model in a Mixed-Integer Linear Program (MILP) and additional results.
+This document contains a detailed mathematical description of transforming the original bilevel model in a Mixed-Integer Linear Program (MILP), further insights of the methodology and additional results.

 # Data file